Economics

 Pre-requisites: ECON 100; or ECON 200; or ECON 201; or instructor permission.

-This course uses microeconomic principles to examine the behavior of individuals, teams, leagues, unions and government in the production and consumption of sports entertainment.
-Topics covered include: competitive balance, salary caps, stadium financing and collective bargaining.
+Uses microeconomic principles to examine the behavior of individuals, teams, leagues, unions, and government in the production and consumption of sports entertainment.
+Topics covered include: competitive balance, salary caps, stadium financing, and collective bargaining.

 ECON 456.
 BEHAVIORAL ECONOMICS.
 5 Credits.